jskonhovd/jskonhovd-pelican/partitionProblem.rst

 M[n,k] = minimum of {1, ... ,n} of max(M[i,k-1], sum j = i+1 to n Sj).

 We can then use this formula to built a table for the dynamic programing solution of this problem.
-Anyway, A better explantion is in the Algorthm Design Manual, and I urge to look at it if you are interested.
+Anyway, A better explantion is in the Algorthm Design Manual, and I urge you to look at it if you are interested.